 Butter, margarine, and cooking oilsCholesterol - butter; Hyperlipidemia - butter; CAD - butter; Coronary artery disease - butter; Heart disease - butter; Prevention - butter; Cardiovascular disease - butter; Peripheral artery disease - butter; Stroke - butter; Atherosclerosis - butter

 Some types of fat are healthier for your heart than others.
-Butter and other animal fats and solid margarine are not the best choices.
-Choose liquid vegetable oils or margarines made from these oils when possible.
+Butter and other animal fats and solid margarine may not be the best choices.
+Alternatives to consider are liquid vegetable oil, such as olive oil.

 What to Use When Cooking

 When you cook, solid margarine or butter is not the best choice.
 Butter is high in saturated fat, which can raise your cholesterol.
 It can also increase your chance of heart disease.
 Most margarines have some saturated fat plus trans-fatty acids, which can also be bad for you.
 Both of these fats have health risks.

 - Use olive or canola oil instead of butter or margarine.

 - Choose soft margarine (tub or liquid) over harder stick forms.

 - Choose margarines with liquid vegetable oil, such as olive oil, as the first ingredient.

 What Not to Use When Cooking

 - Margarine, shortening, and cooking oils that have more than 2 grams of saturated fat per tablespoon (read the nutrition information labels).

 - Hydrogenated and partially hydrogenated fats (read the ingredients labels).
 These are high in saturated fats and trans-fatty acids.